 Copyright: Authors retain the full copyright of their published work.
 There is no copyright transfer to the journal.

 Licensing: All articles are published under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
-This is the standard for gold open access and allows for maximum impact.

 Permissions Granted: The CC BY 4.0 license permits any user to: